cugos/cugos.github.com/2019-fall-fling/index.md

     speaker: Fred Lott, <a href="https://kingcounty.gov/depts/dnrp/wlr.aspx">King County WLRD</a>
     bio: Fred Lott has a background in hydrology and currently works for King County.
     description: |
-        Solving Spatial Problems with Queries is an introduction to using SQL with spatial extensions to create reports, summarize data, and explore spatial relationships.
-We will use QGIS 3.8 to conduct SQL queries on tabular and spatial data.
-This workshop will focus on Spatialite, but the concepts are applicable to PostGIS and to some extent, MySQL and SQL Server.
-Please bring your laptop with QGIS 3.8 installed.
+        *Solving Spatial Problems with Queries* is an introductory workshop to using SQL with spatial extensions to create reports, summarize data, and explore spatial relationships.
+We will use [QGIS](https://www.qgis.org/) 3.8 to conduct SQL queries on tabular and spatial data.
+This workshop will focus on [Spatialite](https://www.gaia-gis.it/fossil/libspatialite/index), but the concepts are applicable to [PostGIS](https://postgis.net/) and to some extent, MySQL and SQL Server.
+Please bring your laptop with [QGIS 3.8](https://www.qgis.org/en/site/forusers/download.html) installed.
 Some familiarity with SQL, QGIS, and spatial concepts will come in handy, but beginners are welcome.
+[Download the workshop data here](https://github.com/flott/sql_workshop_cugos19/archive/master.zip), or [view it on GitHub](https://github.com/flott/sql_workshop_cugos19).
  -
     type: Workshop
     title: Introduction to editing OSM with JOSM